Stack-Under-flow/PyBot/README.md

 # PyBot
-A Simple Discord Bot, Custom for our server, for learning python.
+A Simple Discord Bot built with [discord.py](https://github.com/Rapptz/discord.py), Custom for our server, for learning python.